 What does it mean to be part of serving and leadership in a congregation like ours?
 Is it a duty or obligation?
 A necessity for the congregation to function?
 Part of your spiritual practice?
 A chance to connect with others?
 A headache some days and a source of fun on others?
 We'll reflect on what it means to serve with more grace and less frustration and burnout, and how we can nurture ourselves and one another as we continue to build a meaningful community together.

-On February 10th as people’s thoughts turn to Valentine's Day we invite you to bring a poem to share in the spirit of love, friendship and connection.
-Let's celebrate the many kinds of love and connection in our lives.
-We also invite you to bring chocolate!
+This, the Sunday after Valentine's Day, we invite you to bring a poem or story to share in the spirit of love, friendship, and connection.
+Let's celebrate the many kinds of love in our lives.
+You are also invited to bring chocolate to share.

 Read sermons by: